3GPP-Like GBSM THz Channel Characterization, Modeling, and Simulation Based on Experimental Observations: Processing of Measurement

 \subsection{Synthesizing PDPs}

 The obtained CIRs after the system calibration are directional, representing the channel responses for specific azimuth and elevation angles.
-The thresholds are selected to be 10 $\rm{dB}$ above the average noise power (ANP) of PDPs in the indoor office scenario and 6 $\rm{dB}$ above the ANP of PDPs in the UMi scenario (low noise amplifier with better performance are use for the UMi measurement).
+The thresholds are selected to be 10 $\rm{dB}$ above the average noise power (ANP) of PDPs in the indoor office scenario and 6 $\rm{dB}$ above the ANP of PDPs in the UMi scenario (low noise amplifier with better performance is used for the UMi measurement) to reduce the impact of noise in the results.
 In order to get the omnidirectional PDP, we synthesize the directional PDPs by selecting the strongest path among all azimuth and elevation directions for each delay bin:

 where $h$ denotes the directional PDPs, $\phi_\text{TX}$ and $\phi_\text{RX}$ are the azimuth orientation of TX and RX, respectively, $\theta_\text{RX}$ is the elevation orientation of RX, and $\tau$ is per delay bin.